 Be Careful About High MERV Ratings

 While a higher MERV number may ensure better filtration efficiency, it is extremely important to understand that too high a MERV filter may also require more to operate your furnace and AC system.
-The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
-Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.
+The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
+Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from coming inside your Haltom City home.
-That's definitely the “best” air filtration, but would also be the least comfortable way to go.
+Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that stops ALL contaminants and all the air from coming inside your Fort Worth home.
+That's definitely the “best” air filtration, but would also be a terrible way to live.

 Filtration has changed considerably over the past several years.
-In the beginning, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
-But (in the words of Bob Dylan) the times they are a changing.
-Haltom City area homeowners expect their air filter to save loved ones from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+Originally, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
+Today it’s a whole new ballgame.
+Fort Worth area homeowners expect their air filter to save loved ones from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!